bambooforest/IntroDataScience_Spring_2022/3_data/README.md

-First you need to install the [devtools](https://devtools.r-lib.org) package (first line below) – commented out so that it does not run *everytime* I compile this R Markdown file.
+First you need to install the [devtools](https://devtools.r-lib.org) package (first line below) – commented out so that it does not run *every time* I compile this R Markdown file.
 The devtools package allows you to install [R packages](https://en.wikipedia.org/wiki/R_(programming_language)#Packages) from third parties, e.g., from someones GitHub repository.
 That’s line